Do Lutherans Celebrate Lent? Learn the Truth

 Do Lutherans Observe Lent?

-Like their fellow Christian faithful around the world, Lutherans recognize the sacredness of Easter and the spiritual significance of the Lenten season that culminates in Holy Week.
+Like their fellow Christian faithful worldwide, Lutherans recognize Easter’s sacredness and the spiritual significance of the Lenten season that culminates in Holy Week.

-Where Lutherans differ from other Christians, most notably Catholics, is in their observation of particular Lenten rites and traditions and the absence of any church-imposed obligation to do so.
-In other words, how Lutherans decide to celebrate Lent, including whether to participate at all, is entirely up to them.
+Lutherans differ from other Christians, most notably Catholics, in their observation of particular Lenten rites and traditions and the absence of any church-imposed obligation to do so.
+In other words, how Lutherans decide to celebrate Lent, including whether to participate, is entirely up to them.

 One of the foundational beliefs of Lutheranism is that salvation is not achieved nor assured by adherence to church sacraments, rites, and ceremonies.
-Salvation comes by grace through faith in Christ alone.
+Instead, salvation comes by grace through faith in Christ alone.
 (Also see Do Lutherans Believe in Predestination?)

-German Reformer Martin Luther (1483-1546) who founded the Lutheran denomination believed that man-made constructs, such as the compulsory fasting prescribed by the Catholic Church during the Lenten season, were without merit as they were not established (or even mentioned) in the Holy Scriptures.
+German Reformer Martin Luther (1483-1546), who founded the Lutheran denomination, believed that manufactured constructs, such as the compulsory fasting prescribed by the Catholic Church during the Lenten season, were without merit as they were not established (or even mentioned) in the Bible.
 [1] (Also see Lutheran Bible vs Catholic Bible: What’s the Difference?)

-The concept of Lent is not described in the Bible.
-[2] Originally, Lent was a Christian practice that was rooted in the spiritual preparation of mind and body for baptismal ceremonies occurring on Easter.
-Fasting was also involved in early Lent celebrations, but for significantly shorter periods.
-Eventually, a 40-day period for Lent was recognized and “standardized” by the Council of Nicea in 325 A.D.
+Christians also fasted in early Lent celebrations, but for significantly shorter periods.
+Eventually, 40 days for Lent was recognized and “standardized” by the Council of Nicea in 325 A.D.

 Also see Roman Catholic vs Protestant vs Eastern Orthodox: What’s the Difference? to learn more.